SamidulSk/SamidulSk/README.md

 <h2 align="left">Hi 👋!
-My name is ...Sk Samidul Hossain and I'm a ...Computer Science and Engineering Student 👩‍💻, from ....
+My name is ...Sk Samidul Hossain and I'm a ...Computer Science and Engineering Student 👩‍💻, I'm from ....
 Kolkata 🏙️, I love to explore Tech🌐</h2>

 ###